 On a recent visit to Woodstock City Church, I noticed their signs.
 There were 2 things that I noticed.
 I noticed what signs they had displayed, and what signs they didn’t have displayed.

 When people sign up to volunteer in our Kids Rooms, we want to equip them with all the info they need to get started, and do their job well.
 It can be a little overwhelming for a new volunteer to try to remember everything, so we created some booklets for each room that give them the basics to get started.
-This one page (double sided) document gives them some basic info that they can take home with them, and they can refer to.
-We also have another volunteer training booklet that we give to all volunteers that covers our vision & our goals as well as our safety training, but these room booklets are specific to each room and outline things that volunteers will need to know while serving in that room.
-You can download a copy of each of these booklets:

 Every year we have a volunteer training event in September.
 We review the safety stuff as well as the vision and values.
 It’s a chance for new volunteers to learn the basics and returning volunteers to be reminded about why we do what we do.
+At this event we review our Volunteer Training Handbook.
+This book outlines our safety policies as well as the need to know info for our Kids Volunteers.

 Food Allergies are common in children.
 Kids Ministry should be a place where kids are safe & details such as food allergies are important.
 When I was at Crossroads Church they told me about their system when it comes to Food Allergies.